The power of pyramid decomposition in Normaliz: Computational results

 Despite of the fact that several examples could not be expected to be computable with 4ti2, we tried.
 We stopped the computations when the time had exceeded 150 h (T) or the memory usage had exceeded 100 GB (R).
 However, one should note that \ttt{A553} (and related examples) can be computed by ``LattE for tea, too'' (\url{http://www.latte-4ti2.de}), albeit with a very large computation time; see \cite{BHIKS}.
 This approach uses symmetries to reduce the amount of computations.

+In Table \ref{times1} the option \ttt{-d} indicates the dual algorithm, and \ttt{-N} indicates the the primal algorithm for Hilbert bases.
+The number $n$ of threads is given by $n$\ttt{x}.

 The examples \ttt{CEffPl}, \ttt{PlVsCut}, \ttt{5x5} and \ttt{6x6} are clear cases for the dual algorithm.
 However, it is sometimes difficult to decide whether the primary, triangulation based algorithm or the dual algorithm is faster.
-An example illustrating this dilemma is given by \ttt{lo6}.
 As \ttt{small} clearly shows, the dual algorithm behaves badly if the final Hilbert basis is large, even if the number of support hyperplanes is small.

 The computation time of \ttt{bo5} which is close to zero is quite surprising at first glance, but it has a simple explanation: the lexicographic triangulation defined by the generators in the input file is unimodular so that all pyramids have height $1$, and the partial triangulation is empty.